sony/nmos-cpp/Documents/Dependencies.md

 ### CMake

 1. Download and install a recent [CMake stable release](https://cmake.org/download/#latest) for your platform
+   Notes:
-   Note: C++ REST SDK currently requires CMake 3.9 or higher
+   - C++ REST SDK currently requires CMake 3.9 or higher
+   - Some CMake modules derived from third-party sources are included in the [third_party/cmake](../Development/third_party/cmake) directory

 ### Boost C++ Libraries